|ONLINE PROJECT||COMPETITIONS||SUBMISSIONS||SHOP||ABOUT _______________________ CONTACT|

 "Receiving an unrestricted monetary award from Dave Bown Projects was a very pleasant surprise for me.
 It afforded me the opportunity to be able to buy additional supplies I needed, in particular, larger panels to paint on.
 Also, the recognition on their web site gained me more web site traffic and I got the opportunity to work with a new gallery as a direct result of the recognition from the award."

 Click here to read more about What our past prize recipients are saying.

 The top 25 artists will be selected by the jurors and featured under Competitions on this website.
-Each artist will have their own page that will feature an image, caption information, and a link to their website (click here to view an example).
+Each artist will have their own page that will feature an image of their work, caption information, and a link to their website ... click here to see an example.
 You will retain the copyright to your images.

-Each of the artist from past competitions receive thousands of views on this website.
+Each of the artists from past competitions receive thousands of views on this website.
 We will produce a press release (click here to view a past press release) and organize opportunities for dialogue.
 We will not handle the sale of your work.
-All inquiries will be forwarded to you and / or your gallery.
+All inquiries will be forwarded to you.

 Note: Gallery owners have contacted artists that are featured under Competitions on this website.

 This competition is open to all visual artists who are 18 years of age or older.
 All styles and mediums are eligible.

 During the previous competition, we received submissions from over 40 countries.